ex0-tekk/Diabolist-VR/Readme.md

 [2]
 ## RECOMMENDED SPECS FOR DVR

-**I focused heavily on optimizing DVR during development and testing, via performance tools, mod settings, ini settings and using low DynDOLOD 3 @ 512k res with xLodGen Occlusion, as as such, DVR should run well on many HMD/PC configurations.**
+**DVR should run well on many medium to high end HMD/PC configurations, I focused heavily on optimizing all performance related settings via ini files, mods, tools and using a low 512k res DynDOLOD configuration for hybrid 3D trees.**

+**Minimum Recommended Specs for DVR: 20xx graphics card (1080 should still work but it might be laggy without further performance tweaking than this install guide provides, users will need to troubleshoot these issues on their own), AMD Ryzen 7 or Intel 7, 16GB RAM, Solid State Drive (SSD Must be used, Do Not Use a traditional HDD).**

+**This should be a good start for decent performance.**

-**It has a total size of roughly 100 GB once it's fully installed, it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD *should* be fine.**
+**A complete DVR install has a total size of roughly 100 GB, it’s HIGHLY RECOMMENDED that you install this on a NVMe M.2 SSD for optimal performance, although traditional SSD should be fine.**

 **Since I use a Rift S, the skyrimvr.ini files will reflect that, so a few of these .ini settings will need to be adjusted to suit your specific HMD and PC.
 I will go over that and other recommended settings throughout this guide.**